bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

         - Copy the config file path name to the clipboard.
 See trick in __bold__ above.
         - Type command: __python SPR_to_ADLP "paste config file path name"
         - press 'enter'
+        - The upload file should be created on your desktop.
+     - Manual Curation
+        - The CURVE_VALID field needs to be fill in with 1 or 0.
+            - 1: The data is *valid* and will be uploaded to Dotmatics.
+            - 0: The data is *invalid* and will be excluded with uploading file to Dotmatics.
+        - Comments
+            - Under each cell there is a pull down menu with a list of comments to select from.
+        - Other
+            - It may be necessary to manually adjust the KD or remove values the KD altogeather if there is no binding.
+            - It may be necessary to remove the stats
+            - As a best practice compounds that are *not saturating* should be reported as >top concentration - 1 dilution. e.g. >25
+            - As a best practice compounds that are *not saturating* should have all stats removed.